Script Blocking

 For many of the blocking behaviors described above, user agents seem to have aligned on a pattern of applying well-defined blocking mechanisms ([CSP], [MIX], etc) first, only consulting a proprietary set of heuristics if the request would generally be allowed.
 Likewise, agents generally align on treating blockage as a network error, though some browsers will instead generate a synthetic response ("shim") for well-known resources to ensure compatibility.

-We can support these behaviors with additions to [FETCH] that define an implementation-defined abstract operation that we can call from Fetch § 4.1 Main fetch.
+We can support these behaviors with additions to [FETCH] that define an implementation-defined algorithm that we can call from Fetch § 4.1 Main fetch.

 This provides user agents to intervene on a given request by returning a response (either a network error or a synthetic response), or to allow the request to proceed by returning null.